 - Weather forecasts

 - Legal representation if accused of a crime or facing eviction

 - Financial safeguards: limited liability for passive investors, bankruptcy, bank deposit insurance, protection against unauthorized use of credit cards

 - Public spaces: museums, parks, sports fields, forests, campgrounds, beaches, oceans, lakes, swimming pools, zoos, festivals, public restrooms

-- Trash/recycling collection
+- Trash and recyclables collection

 - Disaster prevention and relief: firefighting, levies, cleanup, compensation to uninsured victims

 - Protection of basic freedoms (speech, religion, etc)

 - Antidiscrimination protection and enforcement